onlinecity/gatewayapi-docs/docs/legacy.rst

    to ie. "dk.unknown" for danish recipients, as long as your message is not charged.

-   :form user: account username
+   :form user: credential username
-   :form password: account password
+   :form password: credential password
    :form to: One or more recipient MSISDNs to send a message to.
 Ie 4512345678
    :form smsc: An ISO 3166-1 country code followed by a period and an ID representing the operator
    :form price: A numeric value with two decimals followed by an ISO 4217 currency code, ie. 10.00DKK